DspreadOrg/qpos/docs/Login-and-manual.md

 ## 2. Manual

-If you want to check more infomwation about Lark TMS, please check this manual link as below:
+If you want to check more information about Lark TMS, please check this manual link as below:

 https://www.dspreadser.net:9010/userManual